Attend Part 1, Part 2 or both days!

 - On-the-job support resources for employees and employers:

 - Federal and state funding, services, benefits, programs, and organizations related to employment; and,

 - Federal and state anti-discrimination laws.

-This all-day training will include lecture, small-group activities, a youth/young adult break-out session on self-advocacy and disability disclosure, and an afternoon of rotating small groups with guests from your community representing various:
+This all-day training will include lecture, small-group activities, a youth/young adult break-out session on self-advocacy and disability disclosure, and an afternoon featuring panels with representatives who will provide an overview of the services they offer including: